couchdbEstimated reading time: 7 minutes

 - Create a data directory on the host system (outside the container) and mount this to a directory visible from inside the container.
 This places the database files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
 The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.

-/usr/local/var/lib/couchdb to store its data.
-This directory is marked as a docker volume.
+/opt/couchdb/data to store its data, and is exposed as a volume.

 Using host directories